chojayr/use/README.md

 * Zabbix
 * Incinga
 * Nagios
 #### Graph/Metrics
 * Ganglia
 * Graphite
 * Zabbix Graph
 * Tasseo (Graphite Frontend)
 #### Server Orchestration Framework
 * Mcollective
 * Capistrano
 #### Configuration Management
 * Puppet
 * Chef (still very noob)
 #### Logs Management
 * Logstash
 * Graylog2
 * Splunk
 #### Scripting Language
 * Bash
 * Ruby
 * Python (noob)
 #### Others
 * Vagrant
 * Sinatra
 * Pfsense

+## DREAM SETUP?

+I really want to have my own Rack(3 or 4 server would be enough) for my playground/test environment especially to study and play with different server platforms, hypervisor and new cool stuff, for Client, planning to buy Mac Book, to be honest, I used to support a lot of Mac users before but I never owned one ( oohhh! poor guy :P )